About Dayara Bugyal Trek-Winter treks in Uttarakhand

-Dayara Bugyal in Uttarkashi district, meaning "high altitude meadow.”
-Dayara Bugyal Trek is the view post winter to see the meadows that were a lovely green so far turn into a beautiful carpet of unending white.
-The white snow carpets are everything that sits on the rocks, pebbles, stones, and everything.
-Reaching the campsite is in itself is very delightful with the forest floor slopes of snow.
-The trek has differential experience based on the season and the entire winter trek to Dayara if the difficult one.
+Dayara Bugyal is in Uttarkashi district, meaning "high altitude meadow."
+Dayara Bugyal Trek is the view post-winter to see the meadows that were a lovely green so far turn into a beautiful carpet of unending white.
+The white snow carpets are everything that sits on the rocks, pebbles, stones, and everything else.
+Reaching the campsite is in itself very delightful, with the forest floor slopes of snow.
+The trek has different experiences based on the season, and the entire winter trek to Dayara is the difficult one.

 Feel close to nature.

-Ramble over the lush green expanse of Dayara and Gidara Bugyal.
+Ramble over the lush green expanses of Dayara and Gidara Bugyal.

 Feel the peace and serene nature by camping on the Barnala Tal Lakeside.

-Trek through the oak and pine forest to encounter wild animals.
+Trek through the oak and pine forests to encounter wild animals.